 - You cannot apply if you are an employee or contractor of Capstone Editing (or a family member of an employee or contractor).

 Applications are open from 1 July to 30 December every year.
-Applications for 2019 have been extended and will close on 28 February 2019.

 The grant will be awarded on 1 March the following year.
 The funds must be used within 12 months of their award.